EpocDotFr/sticky-notes-kanboard-sync/README.md

   - Windows Vista (Gadget for Windows Sidebar)

-Located in the `%USERPROFILE%\AppData\Local\Microsoft\Windows Sidebar` directory, it's a simple [INI](https://en.wikipedia.org/wiki/INI_file) file with the [UCS-2 LE](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) with BOM encoding.
+Located in the `%USERPROFILE%\AppData\Local\Microsoft\Windows Sidebar` directory, it's a simple, [UCS-2 LE](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) with BOM encoded, [INI](https://en.wikipedia.org/wiki/INI_file) file.
 It is also used to store all configuration parameters related to Windows Sidebar.

 It can be opened by the native [configparser](https://docs.python.org/3.5/library/configparser.html) package.